You are here

 All reported incidents of alleged violations of this policy will be investigated according to University procedure.
 Violations could result in disciplinary measures.

 Kansas Wesleyan University is in compliance with the Equity in Athletic Disclosure Act of 1994, Section 360B of Public Law 103-382.
 Information required in this act is available for inspection in the Enrollment & Financial Services Office by students, prospective students, or the public.

 It is the policy of Kansas Wesleyan University to provide all students with access to the benefits of services in admission, registration, counseling, and instruction.
-In order to receive the needed assistance, an individual with a diagnosed disability must inform the University of the disability through official documentation.
-For information on assistance with physical accessibility to facilities contact the Vice President for Finance and Administration (785-827-5541, ext.
-1222, or e-mail firstname.lastname@example.org).
+In order to receive the needed assistance, an individual with a diagnosed disability must inform the university of the disability through official documentation.
 For information on assistance with learning in the classroom, contact the Director of the Student Success Center (785-827-5541 ext.
-4160 or e-mail email@example.com).
+4160 or e-mail firstname.lastname@example.org).
 In order to be provided with reasonable accommodations, students with special needs and disabilities must identify themselves privately to the Director of the Student Success Center, ext.
 4160 in the Memorial Library, during or prior to the first week of classes.

 Examples of services that may be offered include the following:

 - The university policy provides for retrieval of authorized library, admission, registration, counseling, and instructional materials for any student who, because of limited mobility, is unable to readily access such material.

 - The Enrollment & Financial Services Office will move classes for students whose mobility is limited to accessible rooms.
 This includes, but is not limited to: wheelchair-bound students, students who need ambulatory assistance, or students with heart conditions (as required by a physician).